April TechPulse Confirms Dominance of Hybrid Cloud for Scaling

 Storage exhaustion is the leading data protection pain point, but no single issue dominates.

-Among the 39 respondents who reported a data protection challenge, backup storage capacity is regularly exhausted topped the list at 46%.
-Complexity of managing multiple backup tools and incomplete alerting, reporting, and backup compliance were each cited by 36% of respondents.
-Security issues in backup infrastructure affected 28%.
-The breadth of these challenges — spread fairly evenly across all four categories — suggests that data protection pain is multifaceted across the IBM Power community as workloads scale.
+When respondents were asked about their biggest data protection challenges, backup storage capacity being regularly exhausted topped the list at 46%.
+Meanwhile, the “complexity of managing multiple backup tools” and “incomplete alerting, reporting and backup compliance” were each cited by 36% of respondents.
+Security issues were big pain points for 28%.
+The breadth of these challenges—spread fairly evenly across all four categories—suggests that data protection pain is multifaceted across the IBM Power community as workloads scale.